Top 12 chat apps to connect with your remote team

-How the COVID-19 pandemic has altered the way we work
+How the pandemic altered the way we work

-In response to the lockdown measures, businesses of all shapes and sizes have been forced to take their daily operations remote.
-Not to mention, these organizations also have to combat the economic effects brought about by the pandemic.
+In response to the lockdown measures, businesses of all shapes and sizes have been forced to take their daily operations remotely.
+Not to mention, these organizations also had to combat the economic effects brought about by the pandemic.

-While it is still quite uncertain as to when this global crisis will end, organizations remain in a remote work setup to mitigate the spread of the virus.
-Even with the vaccine rollouts, social restrictions are still being implemented as the entire global population hasn’t had their own jabs yet.
+While it is still quite uncertain as to when this global crisis will end, many organizations remain in a remote work setup to mitigate the spread of the virus.

 Luckily, we live in an era where technological innovations make nearly everything possible.
-With the help of the present day’s tech breakthroughs, companies are able to effectively adapt to the drastic shift to their business landscape.
+With the help of modern tech breakthroughs, companies are able to adapt effectively to the drastic shift in the business landscape.

 Through the various tools and software that organizations utilize for a successful work-from-home setup, more and more businesses have also been recognizing the great perks of having to work remotely.

-In fact, there are companies that are thinking about fully embracing the remote work setup, even in the post COVID-19 stages.
-While other countries are starting to slowly ease out of their lockdown conditions, other organizations are also opting to adopt a hybrid work setup.
+In fact, there are companies that are thinking about fully embracing the remote work setup, even in the post-pandemic stages.
+Other organizations are also opting to adopt the concept of hybrid work.

-A lot of business organizations have come to a conclusion that working remotely is the future.
-For instance, Coinbase is a cryptocurrency company that has been recorded to be the first “remote-first” company, to enable most staff to work remotely.
+A lot of organizations have concluded that working remotely is the future.
+For instance, Coinbase is a cryptocurrency company recorded to be the first “remote-first” company that enables most staff to work remotely.

-Dropbox is another multinational corporation that will be allowing employees to permanently work from home.
-According to the firm, all its physical office space will be used as Dropbox Studios wherein employees have the option to go in for work.
+Dropbox is another multinational corporation that would allow employees to permanently work from home.
+According to the firm, all its physical office spaces will be used as Dropbox Studios wherein employees have the option to go in for work.

 How chat apps are revolutionizing the remote work setup